truar/gcp-learning/gcp-essentials-challenge-lab/README.md

     --instance-group-zone us-east1-b \
     --global
 ```
+- Connect the backend to the instance group

  5. Create a `Url Map` to redirect the request onto the proper `Backend server` depending on the endpoint requested.
  In this case, there is no special rule, so every incoming request will be forwarded to `nucleus-backend`.
 ```
 gcloud compute url-maps create web-map \
     --default-service nucleus-backend
 ```
+- 1 loadbalancing named web-map
  6. Create a `Proxy` that will intercept the request and then call the `Url Map`.
 This a HTTP proxy.
 ```
 gcloud compute target-http-proxies create http-lb-proxy \
     --url-map web-map
 ```
+- 1 proxy in target proxies
  7. Make the proxy forwarding the HTTP request on port 80
 ```
 gcloud compute forwarding-rules create http-content-rule \